mirhagk/personalsite/webserver/webserver/Content/blog/Static vs Dynamic Typing.md

 ---

 This is probably the most confused concept.
 Static typing refers to compile time type checking.
 This means errors about mismatched types will be reported during development/compilation.

-/*But statically typed code can statically check the types without reporting any sort of type errors.
-This is done with implicit casts.
-Consider the following `C` snippet:

-	char text[] = "Hello world";
-	long let = 33.9;
-	text[0] = let;
-	printf(text);

-Here you're assigning a floating point number to a long, then assigning that to an element of a string.
-Most would consider that fairly nonsensical, yet it's still statically typed since the compiler knows all the types involved at compile time, and generates the implicit casts. (here from `double` to `long` then from `long` to `char`)*/

 Different people have different ideas about what it takes for a language to be considered statically typed, but an entire language doesn't necessarily have to be statically or dynamically typed.